mirror/boost/boost/libs/parameter/doc/index.rst

 Next we need a family of overloaded ``depth_first_search`` function templates that can be called with anywhere from one to five arguments.
-These “forwarding functions” will invoke an instance of ``dfs_params`` as a function object, passing their parameters to its ``operator()`` and forwarding the result on to ``core::depth_first_search``::
+These *forwarding functions* will invoke an instance of ``dfs_params`` as a function object, passing their parameters to its ``operator()`` and forwarding the result on to ``core::depth_first_search``::